Skip to content

 Because accurate and complete data is essential for targeted outreach and informed decision-making.

-Waterfall enrichment is a step-by-step method that improves raw data by integrating it with insights from various third-party sources.
+Waterfall lead enrichment is a step-by-step method that improves raw data by integrating insights from various third-party sources.

 A primary data provider is used first in a typical waterfall enrichment setup.
 If this primary source doesn’t fill in all the data gaps, the system moves to a secondary provider, and so on.